tomkaXX/Dev-challenge/README.md

 # 🤖 [AI Bots Academy](#)
-### Build your bot using NLP and integrate it with Messenger!
+### Build your bot using NLP and integrate it with Facebook  Messenger!
 ### 🏆 Toby Bot - Winners of the AI challenge at HackZurich 2020
 ###### || Developers: Tamara Koliada || Developer Circles Lead from Kiev ||
 ###### ||Resources: [DF](#), [Messenger Docs](https://wit.ai/terms#3), [FB Open Source code of conduct](https://engineering.fb.com/codeofconduct/)||